Home / Career Guides / Forklift Operator

 What are some common risks associated with being a forklift operator?

 Some common risks associated with this role include accidents due to collision, falling loads, tipped forklifts, or working in unsafe environments.
-Operators may also risk injury due to repetitive movements or sitting for prolonged periods.
+They may also risk injury due to repetitive movements or sitting for prolonged periods.

 Can I work as an independent contractor as a forklift operator?